Eschatologue/CM_wiki/docs/option/class-options/warlock-invocations/hb.md

 ---

-### Blink of the Destruction
+### Blink of The Destruction

 **Prerequisite:** Level 5+

-You can cast *[Fireball](../../../spells/description/core/level-3.md#fireball)* with yourself as the target once without expending a spell slot.
-When you do, you gain Temporary Hit Points equals to the damage taken from the spell.
+You can cast *[Fireball](../../../spells/description/core/level-3.md#fireball)* centred on yourself, using a Warlock spell slot.
+When you do, you gain Temporary Hit Points equal to the damage you take from the spell.
+If you use this invocation again while you still have Temporary Hit Points from it, any damage from the spell is instead applied to your actual Hit Points.

 ---